NuaaYH/MSCNet/README.md

 ## Usage
 * Clone this repo into your workstation git clone https://github.com/NuaaYH/MSCNet.git
+* Code can be download from BaiduYun: https://pan.baidu.com/s/1oDOsPZkRisCBzAtoY6SDMA  (code:hl0s)
-* Set your dataset format as follows:
+  Set the project format as follows:
+  ./MSCNet
+  ./Dataset
+## training

 ## Results
 * The results of ours and the comparison methods in our paper can be download from BaiduYun: